Browsing Guaranteed Messages

 JavaScript, Node.js session.createQueueBrowser(solace.QueueBrowserProperties | Object browserProperties)

 • (Optional) For JCSMP and .NET, specify a selector string for the Selector property to only browse messages that match that selector.
 When a selector is used, the wait time-out can be significantly increased because it takes longer for the message bus to evaluate spooled messages against a selector.
 The complexity of the selector can also increase the evaluation time.
-(For information on selectors and selector syntax, refer to Using Selectors.)
+(For more information about selectors and selector syntax, see Using Selectors.)

 • (Optional) Specify a maximum wait time-out (in milliseconds) before returning from a GetNext operation if no messages are available in the local message buffer through the WaitTimeout property.